eoghan2t9/linux-cachyos-deb/README.md

 </div>

-This repository contains a script for building the Linux Kernel with various optimizations from CachyOS tailored to your system's CPU architecture.

-The script automates the configuration and optimization of the Linux Kernel build according to your hardware and preferences and creates distributable Debian packages with these modifications.
+This repository contains a TUI utility for building the Linux Kernel with various optimizations from CachyOS tailored to your system's CPU architecture.
+It automates the configuration and creates distributable Debian packages with these modifications.

 # Features

-The script provides the following:
+The utility provides the following:

-- Build a Linux Kernel using custom configurations from CachyOS.
+- Build a Linux Kernel using [patches from CachyOS](https://github.com/CachyOS/kernel-patches).
 - Advanced configuration options, including compilation optimizations.
 - Create distributable Debian packages.

 # Usage

-To use the script, follow these steps:
+To use the utility, follow these steps:

 1. Clone the repository to your local machine.
-2. Make the script executable with `chmod +x cachy-kernel-deb` and move the script to a directory in the `$PATH`.
+2. Make the utility executable with `chmod +x cachy-kernel-deb` and move the utility to a directory in the `$PATH`.
-3. Run the script with `cachy-kernel-deb` and follow the on-screen prompts to configure the kernel and build the packages.
+3. Run the utility with `cachy-kernel-deb` and follow the on-screen prompts to configure the kernel and build the packages.

 # Advanced Configuration

-The script includes advanced configuration options for users who want to fine-tune their kernel:
+The utility includes advanced configuration options for users who want to fine-tune their kernel:

-- **Linux Kernel Configuration**: Choose from different configuration profiles for the Linux Kernel from CachyOS.
+- **Linux Kernel Configuration**: Choose from different configuration patches for the Linux Kernel from CachyOS.
-- **CPU Scheduler**: Choose between schedulers like SCHED_EXT, BORE, ECHO and RT or combinations of them.
+- **CPU Scheduler**: Choose between schedulers like BORE, BORE+Cachy Sauce and BMQ/PDS.
 - **Configure LLVM's Link Time Optimization (LTO)**: Select from Thin and Full LTO for better optimization.
 - **Configurable Tick Rate and Tick Types**: You can configure the kernel tick rate and types according to your system's needs.
 - **Configurable NR_CPUS**: Set the maximum number of CPUs/cores the kernel will support.